ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/architecture/_index.md

 - The **host** is the environment where the client runs, such as a server, container, or edge device.
 - The **client** is either the system, application or workload that needs to be protected and must ensure it has the correct permissions to perform its actions.
-- The **server** is the authorization service that checks the request and returns a decision.
+- The **server** is the authorization server that checks the request and returns a decision.
 - The **zero trust token service (zts)** is the service that provides the necessary tokens and models to help the client make authorization decisions.

 In this setup: